Rosemary Oil vs Minoxidil — Which Actually Works for Hair Growth?

 If combining, apply rosemary oil-based products first and allow them to absorb before applying Minoxidil.
 Always patch-test any new product and consult a dermatologist if you have a history of scalp sensitivity.

-Mix 3β5 drops of pure rosemary essential oil with a carrier oil such as jojoba, argan or coconut oil (about 1 tablespoon).
-Apply directly to the scalp, massage in circular motions for 2β3 minutes, and leave on for at least 30 minutes before washing out.
-Use 2β3 times per week.
+Mix 3–5 drops of pure rosemary essential oil with about 1 tablespoon of a carrier oil (jojoba, argan or coconut).
+Apply directly to the scalp, massage in circular motions for 2–3 minutes, and leave on for at least 30 minutes before washing out.
+Use 2–3 times per week.

-Use a pre-formulated serum like the Be Bodywise Roll-On that combines rosemary with other proven actives (Redensyl, Aminexil).
-Apply directly to the scalp daily β no mixing, no mess, no guessing the dilution ratio.
+Use a pre-formulated serum that combines rosemary with other proven actives.
+Apply directly to the scalp daily — no mixing, no mess, no guessing the dilution ratio.
 This is the most consistent and convenient method for daily use.

-Swap your regular shampoo for one that contains rosemary alongside scalp-active ingredients.
-This is the easiest habit to build since it replaces something you’re already doing.
-For best results, massage the shampoo into the scalp for 2β3 minutes before rinsing to maximise active ingredient contact time.
+Swap your regular shampoo for one containing rosemary or complementary scalp actives.
+This is the easiest habit to build since it replaces something you already do.
+For best results, massage into the scalp for 2–3 minutes before rinsing to maximise active-ingredient contact time.

 Frequently Asked Questions